-A Look at the Surprising Aftermath of Bill and Melinda Gates' Divorce Filing - E!
+A Look at the Surprising Aftermath of Bill Gates and Melinda Gates' Divorce - E!
 Online

 At the same time, Bill was historically content to chart his own course as he saw fit.
 He stepped down as CEO of Microsoft in 2000, becoming chief software architect and staying on as chairman of the board of directors.
 In 2008 he moved into a part-time role, wanting to focus most of his energies on the foundation.
 He remained chairman of the board until 2014.

 "Microsoft received a concern in the latter half of 2019 that Bill Gates sought to initiate an intimate relationship with a company employee in the year 2000," a Microsoft spokesperson said in a statement to E!
-News.
+News at the time.
 "A committee of the Board reviewed the concern, aided by an outside law firm, to conduct a thorough investigation.
 Throughout the investigation, Microsoft provided extensive support to the employee who raised the concern."

 People familiar with the matter told the WSJ that the Microsoft cofounder resigned from the board before the investigation was complete.